greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 :   Specify cores as a comma-separated list of single core numbers or core number intervals.
 Define the coordinator host cores first, followed by segment host cores, and separate the two with a semicolon.
 You must enclose the full core configuration in single quotes.
 For example, '1;1,3-4' configures core 1 for the coordinator host, and cores 1, 3, and 4 for the segment hosts.

-:   **Note:** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.
+:   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.

 MEMORY\_LIMIT integer
 :   The total percentage of Greenplum Database memory resources to reserve for this resource group.
 The minimum memory percentage you can specify for a resource group is 0.
 The maximum is 100.
 The default value is 0.